CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 This solution seems to work really well.

-I cleaned up the rest of the code base, I also changed to working more with datetimes, rather than dates as strings.
+I cleaned up the rest of the code base, and I also changed to working more with datetimes, rather than dates as strings.

 Here's a small list of the rest of the notable changes: